 Cycle counting is the process of verifying the on-hand quantity of a specific number of stock products every day.
-In previous articles, I have described how to set up and maintain an effective cycle counting program and why this process is usually better than a full physical inventory for maintaining an accurate perpetual inventory in your computer system.
-But verifying on-hand quantities is only one of the advantages of cycle counting.
-The other benefit of a cycle counting program is to improve your business processes, including:
+In previous articles, I’ve described how to set up and maintain an effective cycle counting program and why this is usually better than a full physical inventory for keeping your perpetual inventory accurate.
+But verifying on-hand quantities is only half the win.
+The other benefit is process improvement, including:

-- Verifying that the right quantity of the right item is shipped on outgoing orders or is pulled from stock for an assembly.
+Verifying that the right quantity of the right item is shipped or pulled for assembly

-Process improvement results from carefully analyzing significant stock discrepancies.
-A discrepancy is the percentage difference between the actual quantity physically counted and the stock level in the computer system at the time of the count:
+Process improvement starts by analyzing significant stock discrepancies.
+A discrepancy (variance) is the percentage difference between the physical count and the system stock level at the time of the count:

-[Absolute Value of (Quantity Counted – Current Stock Level)] ÷ Current Stock Level
+Discrepancy % = Absolute Value of (Quantity Counted – Current Stock Level) ÷ Current Stock Level

 Note: Most distributors, manufacturers, and retailers use a cycle count tolerance percentage of 2% – 5%.
 The percentage may vary by item.
 Inexpensive items that are stocked in bulk quantities should have a higher tolerance percentage than expensive items that normally have few pieces in stock.